zumasys/docs/site/jbase/jql/jql-keywords-connectives/selection-criteria-clause/README.md

 LIST CUSTOMER = ‘[00’
 ```

-The following sentence does not list any rooms because there is no relational operator, the value "[23" is treated as an item-id.
+The following sentence does not list any CUSTOMERS because there is no relational operator, the value "[23" is treated as an item-id.

 ```
 LIST CUSTOMER ‘[23’
 ```